-- The coronavirus ("COVID-19") pandemic is continuing across the various geographies globally, causing disruption to business and economic activities.
+The coronavirus ("COVID-19") has spread across various geographies globally, causing disruption to business and economic activities.

 COVID-19 has brought about uncertainties in the global economic environment.

-Banque du Caire is closely monitoring the situation through the business continuity planning and other risk management practices to manage the business disruption caused by COVID-19 outbreak on its operations and financial performance.
+Banque du Caire is closely monitoring the situation and has activated its business continuity planning and other risk management practices to manage the potential business disruption COVID-19 outbreak may have on its operations and financial performance.

-- Based on the uncertainties caused by COVID-19 and following the actions taken by the state regarding the coexistence procedures, Banque du Caire is closely following up the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically done for the whole portfolio with its different economic sectors - Accordingly, Banque du Caire is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio.
-Further precautionary actions might be taken progressively in the light of the pandemic is not over yet - On September 15, 2020, the Central Bank of Egypt issued the Law No. 194 of 2020, which repealed Law No. 88 of 2003 of the "Central Bank, Banking Sector and Monetary System
+Based on the uncertainties caused by COVID-19 and the following actions taken by the state regarding the co- existence procedures, Banque du Caire is closely monitoring the loan portfolio considering the relevant impact of COVID-19 on the qualitative and quantitative factors where determining the significant increase in Credit Risk is specifically for the exposures of the mostly affected sectors.
+Accordingly, Banque du Caire is continuing its internal protective action started in Q1 2020 by enhancing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the COVID-19 impact on the loan portfolio.
+Further precautionary actions might be taken progressively in the light of the pandemic is not over yet.

+On September 15, 2020, the Central Bank of Egypt issued the Law No. 194 of 2020, which repealed Law No. 88 of 2003 of the "Central Bank, Banking Sector and Monetary System.

 The law applies for the Central Bank of Egypt and the Egyptian banking system.
-The addressees are bound by the provisions of the law to adjust their positions in accordance with its provisions, within a period not exceeding one year from the date of its implementation, and the Board of Directors of the Central Bank may extend this period for a period or for other periods not exceeding two years, The Central Bank have to issues a regulations and decisions implementing which related to its law

--It also stipulated that the bank's financial statements are prepared every three months a summary of the auditor's report is attached to these lists Accounts are in accordance with the Egyptian Auditing Standards and the Bank's Board of Directors Report.
-These lists are published in one daily newspaper and on the website Per bank
+The addressees are bound by the provisions of the law to adjust their positions in accordance with its provisions, within a period not exceeding one year from the date of its implementation, and the Board of Directors of the Central Bank may extend this period for a period or for other periods not exceeding two years, The Central Bank have to issues a regulations and decisions implementing which related to its law.
+It also stipulated that the bank's financial statements are prepared every three months A summary of the auditor's report is attached to these lists Accounts are in accordance with the Egyptian Auditing Standards and the Bank's Board of Directors Report.
+These lists are published in one daily newspaper and on the website Per bank.